hashicorp/terraform-provider-aws/website/docs/r/cloudfront_function.html.markdown

 ## Import

-Cloudfront Functions can be imported using the `name`, e.g.
+CloudFront Functions can be imported using the `name`, e.g.

 ```
 $ terraform import aws_cloudfront_function.test my_test_function